For more information on our Patient Forms, click on the link below:

 6. When will I be able to drive?

-7. How long will I have to wear this brace?
+7. Will I have to wear a brace?

 8. Are there any general post-op restrictions I need to be mindful of?

 A: Restrictions would be specific to the type of procedure that is performed.